lexenington/portfolio/README.md

-# This A Portfolio That Shows Some Information About Me
+# A Portfolio That Shows Some Information About Me

 <p>This Portfolio was created using ReactJS.
 It uses props, state, and Bootstrap</p>